WomenPlusPlus/webinar-hackathon-prep/slides.md

 ## Your Code Does Not Speak For Itself

 - Showing source code might impress technical attendees but it rarely wins prizes

 - Always.
 Be.
-Presenting
+Presenting.

 - Start the presentation at the same time as your code

+    - Note down key points as you discuss/develop

 - No functionality?
 Does not build?
-FAKE IT
+FAKE IT (but not all of it)

 ---